nohuto/win-config/system/desc.md

 ## SystemResponsiveness Details

+By default, multimedia threads get 80 percent of the CPU time available, while other threads receive 20 percent.

 "Determines the percentage of CPU resources that should be guaranteed to low-priority tasks.
 For example, if this value is 20, then 20% of CPU resources are reserved for low-priority tasks.
 Note that values that are not evenly divisible by 10 are rounded down to the nearest multiple of 10.
 Values below 10 and above 100 are clamped to 20.
 A value of 100 disables MMCSS (driver returns `STATUS_SERVER_DISABLED`)." (`mmcss.sys`)

 > https://github.com/MicrosoftDocs/win32/blob/docs/desktop-src/ProcThread/multimedia-class-scheduler-service.md#registry-settings